Eventbrite

 Paid buyers went up +3.78%, paid orders by +3.73%.
 At Eventbrite's scale, this is meaningful volume — and validated that NL-augmented discovery was worth pursuing.

-The design work wasn’t building the feature but figuring out which surfaces benefited from it and which didn't.
+The design work wasn’t building the feature but figuring out which surfaces and users benefited from it and which didn't.
 That's a systems problem, not a UI problem.

 Users don't experience a model limitation — they experience a bad interface.
 In AI products, the model's capability and the design are inseparable.